Creating a Weight Training Plan That Targets Every Major Muscle

 It is easy to create a weight training plan that targets every major muscle.

-Stand in front of the mirror and contemplate ALL of the muscles in your body.
-While no one knows the exact number of muscles you have, you can safely presume that there are anywhere from 650 to 850 muscles in your body.
+Stand in front of the mirror and contemplate all of the muscles in your body.
+While no one knows the exact number of muscles you have, you can safely presume there are anywhere from 650 to 850 muscles in your body.

-Starting at the top and working your way down, the eleven major muscle groups are:
+Starting at the top and working down, the twelve major muscle groups are:

 Another major muscle that needs to be exercised is the heart.
 However, the heart cannot be strengthened through weight training.
 Instead, it needs to be exercised through cardio fitness, such as with aerobic activities like stepping or dancing.

-By creating a workout plan that incorporates every major muscle you know you are targeting all of your muscles.
-In order to assure that you are effectively working each muscle group, vary your exercises so that you are incorporating different techniques.
+By creating a workout plan that incorporates every major muscle, you know you are targeting all of your muscles.
+In order to ensure that you are effectively working out each muscle group, vary your exercises so that you are incorporating different techniques.

 Any kind of resistance training will help you accomplish your goal of exercising every major muscle.
 As stated above, by adding variety to your routine you get a complete overall workout for all of your major muscles and your minor muscles as well.